rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 The kind is of the type DaemonSet `kind: DaemonSet`.

 > It uses default scheduler & node affinity to deploy a pod on each node.

+8. Static Pods:

+The kubelet can manage the node independtly in absence of kubeapi server, scheduler, controllers